Marquis Teague: Personal life

 Teague is the son of Shawn and Carol Teague.
-He has four siblings, including one time NBA all-star Jeff Teague.
-Shawn played for Norm Stewart at the University of Missouri before transferring to Boston University, where he finished his career playing for Rick Pitino; he, like both sons, was an Indiana All-Star following his senior season of high school basketball.
+He has four siblings, including one-time NBA All-Star Jeff Teague.
+Shawn played for Norm Stewart at the University of Missouri before transferring to Boston University, where he finished his career playing for Rick Pitino; he, like his brother, was an Indiana All-Star following his senior season of high school basketball.